OmarYahyaa/data-engineering-zoomcamp-2026/01-docker-terraform/notes/GLOSSARY.md

 ## GitHub Codespaces
 A cloud-hosted development environment (VS Code + Linux VM) that can come preconfigured with tools like Docker.

+## .gitignore
+A file that tells Git which files/folders to exclude from tracking and commits, helping keep the repo clean by ignoring generated files (caches) and sensitive/local files (e.g., `.env`, keys, large datasets).

 ## Docker
 A platform for building, shipping, and running applications in containers.